scubajorgen/moviedownload/README.md

 * -o Overwrite.
 By default once filled in fields are not overwritten. -o true overwrites.
 * -a Indicates to process only the records that have not succesfully been processed, or all (-a true)
 * -k API Key can optionally be passed.
 If not passed, the program tries to read it from apikey.txt
+* -m Defines the base directory where movie files are stored

 Or simply
 ```